ZcashFoundation/frost/book/src/terminology.md

 ### _Peer to peer channel_

+Peer-to-peer channels are required to send data back and forth between participants (during DKG) and between coordinator and participants (during signing) in order to use FROST.
+These channels have different requirements in different scenarios:

-Peer-to-peer channels might need to be authenticated (DKG messages, and FROST signing messages if cheater detection is required), meaning there is assurance on who is the sender of a message, and might be confidential (DKG messages, and FROST signing messages if the messages being signed are confidential), meaning no other party listening to the communication can have access to the message.
+- They need to be authenticated when sending DKG messages, and when sending signing messages if cheater detection is required.
+In this context, "authenticated" means that the recipient must have assurance on who is the sender of a message, using e.g. digital signatures.
+- They need to be confidential when sending DKG messages, and when sending signing messages if the messages being signed are confidential.
+In this context, "confidential" means that no other party listening to the communication can have access to the contents, using e.g. encryption.

-In practice there are multiple possible deployment options:
+In practice there are multiple possible deployment options to achieve authentication and confidentiality:

 - Mutually authenticated TLS
 - Noise protocol
 - Wireguard

 ### _Threshold secret sharing_